 On Tuesday September 19, 1944, the attempt to relieve the men at the bridge stalled under very heavy German

 fire.
-Orders were being issued to the 11th Battalion for the assault, but the divisional commander
+Orders were being issued to the 11th Battalion for the assault.
+Around 10:45 hrs a Liaison Officer arrived

 The 11th Parachute Battalion was gradually worn down, withdrawing towards the Lombok area, west of Arnhem,